Fourth Jet Added To Longitude Fleet

 Key Takeaways:

-• The fourth Cessna Citation Longitude jet successfully completed its maiden flight, joining the test fleet.
+• The fourth Cessna Citation Longitude jet has successfully completed its first flight, joining the test fleet to evaluate its fully configured interior and overall passenger experience.

-• The Citation Longitude flight test program has accumulated over 200 flights and nearly 400 hours, remaining on track for type certification later this year.
+• The flight-test program for the super-midsize Longitude is progressing on schedule, having completed over 200 flights and nearly 400 hours, with type certification expected later this year.

 See a mistake?
 Contact us.